Deng Xiaoping: Population control and crime control

 China's rapid economic growth presented several problems.
 The 1982 census revealed the extraordinary growth of the population, which already exceeded a billion people.
 Deng continued the plans initiated by Hua Guofeng to restrict birth to only one child, limiting women to one child under pain of administrative penalty.
 The policy applied to urban areas, and included forced abortions.

 In August 1983, Deng launched the "Strike hard" Anti-crime Campaign due to the worsening public safety after the Cultural Revolution.
 Estimates have placed the number at 24,000 who were sentenced to death (mostly in the first "battle" of the campaign).
 A number of people arrested (some even received death penalty) were children or relatives of government officials at various levels, including the grandson of Zhu De, demonstrating the principle of "all are equal before the law".
 The campaign had an immediate positive effect on public safety, while controversies also arose such as whether some of the legal punishments were too harsh and whether the campaign had long-term positive effect on public safety.

+Crackdown on dissent

 Increasing economic freedom was being translated into a greater freedom of opinion, and critics began to arise within the system, including the famous dissident Wei Jingsheng, who coined the term "fifth modernization" in reference to democracy as a missing element in the renewal plans of Deng Xiaoping.
-In the late 1980s, dissatisfaction with the authoritarian regime and growing inequalities caused the biggest crisis to Deng's leadership.
+Wei was later arrested and convicted of "counter-revolutionary" activities.
+In the late 1980s, dissatisfaction with the authoritarian regime and growing inequalities and corruption caused the biggest crisis to Deng's leadership, the prelude being the 1986 Chinese student demonstrations, which led to his protégé General Secretary Hu Yaobang's political downfall.